mattchamb/toolmeke/content/about.md

 - **Always verify prices**: While we strive for accuracy, prices can change quickly.
 Always check the retailer's website for current pricing
 - **No guarantees**: We don't guarantee price accuracy or availability
 - **For comparison only**: Our data is intended for comparison purposes to help guide your purchasing decisions

-## Contact & Feedback

-This is a labour of love project, and we're always looking to improve.
-If you have suggestions, spot errors, or just want to say hello, feel free to reach out through our contact channels.

 ---